 When planning to visit Ħal Saflieni Hypogeum, we recommend to get your ticket asap!
 Tickets are usually sold out for the next 4-8 weeks.

 The Ħal Saflieni Hypogeum is a complex made up of interconnecting rock-cut chambers set on three distinct levels.
 Earliest remains at the site date back to about 4000BC, and the complex was used over a span of many centuries, up to c.
 2500 BC.

 You can buy tickets for Ħal Saflieni Hypogeum directly on the official website.

 Our Guide to Malta

 We wrote up a big guide to things to do in Malta.
 It is a different kind of guide.
 It is not public, it is meant only for real travelers.
-You can download the guide for free below.

 - a fantastic camping site you cannot miss – you even will have an amazing beach and island just for you and very few people!